COBISS Platform – Co-operative Online Bibliographic System and Services

 The COBISS3 software supports functions of various libraries and national COBISS centres with the option of selecting the user interface in several languages (Slovenian, Serbian, Bosnian, Macedonian, Bulgarian, Albanian and English).

 Shared cataloguing enables a rational division of labour and time saving in the onerous procedure of cataloguing library materials and managing catalogues.
 Each item needs to be catalogued only once; after that, all participants in the system and in the COBISS.Net network can access the record through the COBIB union bibliographic/catalogue database.

 A close connection between local databases (catalogues) of individual libraries and the shared database (union catalogue) is a characteristic feature of shared cataloguing.

 Databases contain bibliographic records for different types of library materials (monographs, serials, integrating resources, articles and other component parts), and for the purposes of managing bibliographies also records for performed works.

 Before adding a record to the local database, a cataloguer first checks as to whether the bibliographic record already exists in the COBIB shared bibliographic database.
-If it does, he/she downloads it to the local database and adds the relevant holdings data.
-If it does not, he/she can download the record from the COBISS.Net network or from any other foreign database, or creates the record in the local database, from which it is then transferred automatically into the shared bibliographic database.
+If it does, he/she downloads it to the local database and adds the relevant copy-specific holdings data.
+If it does not, he/she can download the record from the COBISS.Net network or from some other foreign database, or creates the record in the local database, from which it is then transferred automatically into the shared bibliographic database.

 Retrospective conversions from machine readable records, made by libraries prior to joining the COBISS system, are possible as well if minimum quality criteria and compatibility with the COMARC format are met.
 As a rule, such conversions are done only to local databases.

-Cataloguers who wish to participate in the shared cataloguing process, and create and edit bibliographic records for the needs of a shared database MUST:
+Cataloguers who wish to participate in the shared cataloguing process, and create and edit bibliographic records for the needs of a shared database must: